Black Lives Matter

 Gleeson Library aims to work vigorously for freedom and justice for Black people and, by extension, all people.
 We acknowledge, respect, and celebrate differences and commonalities.
 We also acknowledge the roles our institution and many other academic libraries play, both historically and today, in the ongoing subjugation of Black people and the intersections between librarianship and systemic racism.
 We affirm that Black Lives Matter.

-— Shawn P. Calhoun, Library Dean
+— Shawn P. Calhoun, Acting Library Dean (June 2020 from the Black Lives Matter Statement)

 Using This Guide